KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq.rst

    Therefore, a schema must be available.
-It can be reached through the JDBC protocol by the Knowage installation server; such a schema will be called "metadata DBî in the following.
+It can be reached through the JDBC protocol by the Knowage installation server; such a schema will be called "metadata DB‚Äù in the following.
 Observe that Knowage includes all the DDL for table creation.

 3.8 Database schema for data.

    A schema for data must be also available.
-It can be queried through Knowage and can be reached through the JDBC protocol by the Knowage installation server; such a schema will be called "data DBî in the following .
+It can be queried through Knowage and can be reached through the JDBC protocol by the Knowage installation server; such a schema will be called "data DB‚Äù in the following .

    To correctly use the Knowage data mining engine it is necessary to